JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 ## Adding columns and rows

 It is common for tables to be created column by column or row by row. `DataFrame`s provides an easy way to extend existing tables.
-To add a new column to a `DataFrame`, we can use a direct way as follows
+To can add new columns to a `DataFrame` in a direct way.

 ```@example dfbasics
 df.D = [:a, :b, :c, :d]
 df
 ```

 Alternatively, we can use the `insertcols!` function.
-This function allows you to insert multiple columns at once and also provides advanced options for column manipulation.
-For example, you can specify the column index into which the columns are to be inserted.
-For more information, see the `insertcols!` help
+This function can insert multiple columns at once and also provides advanced options for column manipulation.
+For example, we can specify the column index into which the columns are to be inserted.

 ```@example dfbasics
 insertcols!(df, 3, :B => rand(4), :B => 11:14; makeunique = true)
 ```

-New rows can be added to the existing `DataFrame` using the `push!` function.
-It is possible to append a new row in the form of a vector or tuple of the correct length or in the form of a dictionary with keys the same as the column names of the target table
+New rows can be added to an existing `DataFrame` by the `push!` function.
+It is possible to append a new row in the form of a vector or a tuple of the correct length or in the form of a dictionary with the correct keys.

 ```@example dfbasics
 push!(df, [10, "F", 0.1, 15, 0.235, :f])